-under the statutory age of consent (in Massachusetts, that means under the age of 16), or drunk, drugged, unconscious, asleep, or incapacitated for any other reason.
+- under the statutory age of consent (in Massachusetts, that means under the age of 16), - asleep, - unconscious, or - incapacitated due to drugs, alcohol, or any other cause.

 It is against the law and against University policy to have sexual contact with someone who does not give her or his consent or who is incapable of giving consent.